Carbohydrates 101: The benefits of carbohydrates

 - Nonstarchy vegetables: leafy greens, spinach, cabbage, asparagus, tomatoes, broccoli, cauliflower, green beans, cucumbers, peppers, zucchini and mushrooms

-- Nuts and seeds: pumpkins seeds, sunflower seeds, almonds, cashews, walnuts, peanuts and pistachios
+- Nuts and seeds: pumpkin seeds, sunflower seeds, almonds, cashews, walnuts, peanuts and pistachios

 - Soy milk and tofu